MalteHoel/local_subtraction_paper_code/validation_study/input_data_example/sensors/README.txt

-We assume the files do contain the data in the following format.
+We assume the files to be organized as follows.

 electroces.txt:
   Each row contains the three cartesian coordinates of the electrodes.
 The number of rows corresponds to the number of electrodes.